svelte-librarian/sv-use/packages/website/src/lib/docs/core/browser/create-file-dialog/index.md

----
-slug: 'create-file-dialog'
-title: 'createFileDialog'
+# createFileDialog

-description: 'Creates a file dialog to interact with programatically.
-Provides access to the files that are currently held.'
+Creates a file dialog to interact with programatically.
+Provides access to the files that are currently held.
-category: 'browser'
----

 ## Usage